Rojas gets key hit as Marlins beat deGrom, Mets 5-3

-NEW YORK (AP) -- Miguel Rojas hit a tiebreaking RBI single during Miami's four-run sixth inning against Jacob deGrom, and the Marlins beat the New York Mets 5-3 on Monday.
+NEW YORK — Miguel Rojas hit a tiebreaking RBI single during Miami’s four-run sixth inning against Jacob deGrom, and the Marlins beat the New York Mets 5-3 on Monday.

-Garrett Cooper and Brian Anderson homered for Miami, which had dropped four in a row.
-Trevor Rogers pitched five effective innings for his first major league win, and Brandon Kintzler worked the ninth for his seventh save.
+Garrett Cooper and Brian Anderson homered for Miami, which had dropped four in a row prior to travelling to New York for the makeup of a game postponed last Thursday, when the Mets and Marlins took the field for 42 seconds of silence before walking off in a protest of racial injustice.

+Miami was outscored 18-7 while being swept over the weekend by the Tampa Bay Rays.

+“We haven’t been great lately, especially at home,” manager Don Mattingly said.
+“But we’ve hung in there.
+This trip is like a last straw-type thing.
+That was a sore spot.
+It could lead to a lot of complaining.
+But it was one of those things we had to get past.”

-New York lost its fourth consecutive game.
-Robinson Cano homered, and Jeff McNeil also had two hits and an RBI.
+Robinson Cano homered and Jeff McNeil had two hits and an RBI for the Mets, who lost their fourth consecutive game.
+But reinforcements are on the way.

+In separate trades with Texas, the Mets acquired catcher Robinson Chirinos and cash considerations for a player to be named, and got infielder Todd Frazier back for a player to be named.
+They also picked up reliever Miguel Castro from Baltimore in exchange for minor league pitcher Kevin Smith and a player to be named or cash considerations.

+Frazier played for New York each of the previous two seasons, hitting .251 with 21 homers and 67 RBIs last year.

 DeGrom, the two-time defending NL Cy Young Award winner, carried a two-hit shutout into the sixth.
 Cooper then got Miami on the board with a leadoff drive, and Matt Joyce reached on an error by first baseman Pete Alonso.